Let the World be the Stage for your Child with Acting Classes

 Grand Rapids Civic Theatre | 30 Division Ave N, Grand Rapids, MI 49503

-Head north to Grand Rapids for their School of Theatre Arts; you will find a comprehensive program covering acting, sketch comedy, musical theatre, improvisation and dance.
+Head north to Grand Rapids for their School of Theatre Arts; you will find a comprehensive program covering acting classes, sketch comedy, musical theatre, improvisation and dance.
 Students starting at age 4 are mentored by professional theatre artists.
 Classes meet weekly for six weeks.

 Kalamazoo Civic Theatre | 329 S Park St, Kalamazoo, MI 49007